codyhouff/Tensorflow_object_detection_and_artificial_dataset_generation/README.md

     ├── front                                # models folder containing the models ├── street_signs                     # put the front street sign images in here ├── new folder                       # or if its another class of object, put the images in here

+### Download a model
+download model from <a href='https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md'>here</a><br> I used the ssd_mobilenet_v1_coco model.

+    .
+    ├── models                                # models folder containing the models ├── ssd_mobilenet_v1_coco model       # put the model folder here

+### Download a config file
+download the config file that matches the model from <a href='https://github.com/tensorflow/models/tree/master/research/object_detection/samples/configs'>here</a><br>

+    .
+    ├── training                                # training folder
+        ├── ssd_mobilenet_v1_pets.config        # put the config file here and edit ├── object-detection.pbtxt              # edit

+### Edit config file and object-detection.pbtxt file
+Edit these lines in the config file in the training folder:
+'''
+num_classes: 9					    # number of different objects the model will detect

+fine_tune_checkpoint: "models/ssd_mobilenet_v1_coco_2018_01_28/model.ckpt" # path to the model

+input_path: "data/train.record"			    # path to the train.record file

+label_map_path: "training/object-detection.pbtxt    # path to the pbtxt file

+num_examples: 972				    # num of training images in the images/train folder after generating the images

+input_path: "data/test.record"                      # path to the test.record file

+label_map_path: "training/object-detection.pbtxt"   # path to the pbtxt file
+'''

+Then edit the object-detection.pbtxt file in the training folder to list all the objects:
+'''
+item {
+  id: 1
+  name: 'dead_end_sign'
+}

+item {
+  id: 2
+  name: 'do_not_enter_sign'
+}
+etc...
+'''

 # 1. Generate Training Images and csv file